ardoq/rxbeach/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ardoq/rxbeach/badge.svg?branch=master)](https://coveralls.io/github/ardoq/rxbeach?branch=master)
 > Chill with streams at the RxBeach

-RxBeach is a toolbox for creating applications that uses streams to manage state.
+RxBeach is a toolbox for creating applications that use streams to manage state.
 It is in the **very early stages** of implementation, and the API will change continuously.

+# Documentation

+The documentation is published at https://ardoq.github.io/rxbeach/ and there is also a good deal of JSDoc comments in the code.

 # Contributing
 Code is hosted in the GitHub repo [ardoq/rxbeach](https://github.com/ardoq/rxbeach).